Endeyr/pokecards/README.md

 - Register a new account or log in with an existing account.
 - Explore the collection of Pokémon trading cards.
 - Add cards to your collection and manage your collection.
-- Create and manage your card decks.
-- Trade cards with other users.
-- Enjoy building your ultimate Pokémon trading card collection!

 ## Contributing